grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

   Grafana Mimir updated the default value for a configuration parameter not explicitly set in your input configuration file.
 - `default value for <CONFIGURATION PARAMETER> changed: <NEW VALUE> (used to be <OLD VALUE>); not updating`:
   Grafana Mimir updated the default value for a configuration parameter set in your configuration file.
-  By default, the tool doesn't update it in the output configuration.
+  By default, the tool doesn't update the value the output configuration.
-  To have the tool update this parameter to the new default, use the `--update-defaults` flag.
+  To have the tool update this parameter to the new default value, use the `--update-defaults` flag.

 ## Updating to Grafana Mimir using Jsonnet